Help us achieve our goals:

 Pruning Regular pruning required; a spur bearer.
 Prune cordons and other restricted forms in summer and bushes in winter.
 Further pruning advice: pruning new pear trees, summer pear pruning, winter pear pruning, renovating pear trees, pruning established fans

-Pests May be attacked by aphids, caterpillars, codling moth, bullfinches, gall midges and pear blister mite
+Pests May be attacked by aphids, caterpillars, codling moth, bullfinches, pear midge, pear blister mite and pear and cherry slugworm

 Prone to pear scab.
-Can be affected by brown rot, blossom wilt, fireblight, replant diseases and on light sandy soils, boron deficiency
+Can be affected by pear rust, brown rot, blossom wilt and fireblight

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.